Subhajyoti-Maity/translate/README.md

 - Check browser console for connection errors
 - Verify Socket.io server is accessible on port 3006
 - Check network tab for failed requests
+- **NEW:** WebSocket errors now automatically fallback to polling transport
+- **NEW:** Enhanced error handling with automatic reconnection attempts

 #### **User Count Inconsistencies**
 - Clear browser data and re-login